 If you’re looking to extend the life of your pet corn snake, then the following tips will help:

-- Pick the right sized tank: Adult corn snakes can grow to reach 5 feet (1.4m) long.
-A tank or vivarium can be used as the enclosure.
-The cage should be at least two-thirds the length of your snake when fully stretched out.
+- Pick the right-sized tank: Adult corn snakes can grow to reach 5 feet (1.4m) long.
+A tank or vivarium can be used as an enclosure.
+The cage should be at least the length of your snake when fully stretched out.
 Your tank will most likely need to be upgraded as your snake develops and gets bigger.

-- Give your corn snake plenty of heat: To provide a good heat pressure, place a basking light that covers roughly one-third of the tank.
-Temperatures should be around 75-85 degrees Fahrenheit (23-29 degrees Celsius), with the higher temperature and pressure being kept on one side of the tank.
+- Give your corn snake plenty of heat: To provide a good heat source, place a basking light that covers roughly one-third of the tank.
+Temperatures in the enclosure should be a range, so your corn snake can thermoregulate more effectively.
+Ideally, their basking temperature of 85-90℉, and the cool side of 75-80℉, which can drop into the low 70s at night.

 - A pair of corn snakes should not be kept together: Corn snakes are loners that prefer to be left alone.
 Keeping two snakes together might cause them to get stressed.
 Corn snakes kept as pets in one tank have been known to devour each other.
 This often results in both snakes dying.